-NH House makes history approving legalization bill, then settles for sending decriminalization bill to Senate
+NH House makes history approving legalization bill, then settles for sending decriminalization bill to Senate (where it gets killed)

 After years of hard work, our coalition finally convinced the New Hampshire House that it should vote to end marijuana prohibition.
 On January 15, 2014, the House voted 170-162 to approve HB 492.